larntz/devops-practical/README.md

 ### prebuild steps

-__NOTE:__ This was developed and tested on Debian 10.
+This was developed and tested on Debian 10.
 Other distros may have different requirements.
 Setting up libvirt, qemu, and user permissions is outside the scope of this document.
 Information to get started setting up KVM on Debian can be found [here](https://wiki.debian.org/KVM)

+These commands should be run from a user that can sudo without a password.

 1. Install debian packages on host system.
     ```